arnor-nolen/status-text/README.md

 };
 ```

-In the example, time updates periodically, every 5 seconds.
-In the example, volume never updates by itself.
-It only updates when I execute one of these commands from a separate shell:
+In the example, time updates periodically, every 5 seconds, but volume never updates by itself.
+It only updates when I force the refresh from a separate shell:

 ```sh
 # Change volume through pulsemixer and send signal to status-text to update the value.
 Signal 37 is used because volume has an index of 3.